johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 :kbd:`Shift+G` to enter *Set Link Destination Mode*.
 Now move the cursor to the target cell, then press :kbd:`Enter` to create the link or :kbd:`Esc` to cancel.
-All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc.
+All the common navigation shortcuts are available in this mode, so you can change the current level, zoom in and out, etc. The :ref:`moving-around:Mouse movement actions` can be accessed too.

 The destination cell will be overwritten (if it doesn't contain the destination cell type already), but any existing note will be preserved (and